What are the best Spanish courses online? Speak, listen, read & write.

 Radio Lingua is based in Glasgow, Scotland, where a team of teachers is led by Co-Director Catriona (it’s first names only, apparently).
 They eschew the categorization of Spanish into separate dialects, rightly how dynamic the language is in its international use.

 Mark teaches Spanish at Coffee Break.
 His approach is a core of Castilian, supplemented by alternative terms used elsewhere in the Spanish-speaking world.
 Coffee Break Spanish has earned good ratings on the podcast charts.
-Reviews of the free podcast material are generally favorable, with mixed feedback on their premium online Spanish courses.
+Reviews of the free podcast material are generally favorable, with mixed feedback on their premium online courses.

 Rating: 4.5 ★★★★☆ | Price: $104 Online Lessons. | Free podcasts: Yes

-14. Learn Spanish – Specialization, Coursera
+19. Learn Spanish – Specialization, Coursera

 Rating: 4.7 ★★★★☆ | Pricing: Free with Premium Certificates

-15. Online Spanish Courses – edX
+20. Online Spanish Courses – edX

-For an even bigger challenge, Valoración de Futbolistas con el Método AHP is all in Spanish with no English subtitles.
-Universitat Politècnica de València offers a professional certificate in Basic Spanish.
-Three Spanish courses promise to prepare you to use the language in a range of roles in multinational companies.
+For a bigger challenge, “Valoración de Futbolistas con el Método AHP” is presented entirely in Spanish with no English subtitles.
+Additionally, Universitat Politècnica de València offers a professional certificate in Basic Spanish.
+Three courses in this track aim to prepare you to use Spanish in various roles within multinational companies.

-Review: 4.7 ★★★★☆ | Price: Free Spanish classes with Premium certificates.
+Review: 4.7 ★★★★☆ | Price: Free Spanish online classes with Premium certificates.

-16. Lengalia Spanish Courses
+21. Lengalia Spanish Online

 A free placement test determines what your Spanish CEFR level is coming in the door.
 Then, you can earn a certificate that reflects what Spanish CEFR level you have achieved.
 There are a vocabulary trainer and a verb conjugator with onscreen practice activities.